Lindsay Jones (actor): Life and career

 Jones was born and raised in Dallas, Texas.
 They attended, and graduated, the University of Texas at Austin.
 While acting at the University of Texas, they used the stage name of Lindsay Kavlin.

 Jones later joined Rooster Teeth Productions, where they spent much of their time working on videos in the Achievement Hunter division.
 They were a director, writer and voice actor on X-Ray and Vav, a cartoon series by Rooster Teeth.
 Additionally, Jones was the primary manager of Rooster Teeth's video gaming website Achievement Hunter, and has appeared in many other Rooster Teeth productions such as Ten Little Roosters and On the Spot.
 In April 2012, they were added to the cast of three-time Podcast Award winner Internet Box.

+In the 2019 companion book to the series, Jones said that they were attached to the podcast for Rooster Teeth as an audio editor and became friends with Monty Oum, with both talking about video games and anime for hours, and he presented the role of Ruby to them in the process.
+In the same book, Jones also recalled that Oum said they were socially awkward like Ruby and that they channeled the innocence of the character during their recordings, focusing on the performance rather than the tone.

+Personal life

 Jones married their long-time boyfriend Michael Jones on May 9, 2014.

 During Rooster Teeth's 2016 Extra Life livestream, the couple announced that they were expecting a daughter, due in June 2017.
-Iris Elise Jones was born on May 24, 2017.
+The couple's first daughter was born in May 2017.
 At RTX 2018, Jones announced that they were expecting a second child due in February 2019.
-Luna Claire Jones was born February 18, 2019.
+The couple's second daughter was born in February 2019.

 In 2019, they hosted the SXSW Gaming Awards.
-In December 2020, Jones stated that they prefer they/them pronouns, though they are "okay with" she/her pronouns.
+In December 2020, Jones came out as non-binary, and stated they prefer they/them pronouns, though they are "okay with" she/her.
+In 2025, they also began using the nickname “Jax” as part of their non-binary identity.